geekforbrains/meteor-tinyrouter/README.md

 TinyRouter
 ==========

-*In early stage development and likely to change frequently.*

 TinyRouter is a tiny client-side router for Meteor.
 Its focus is on a minimal and easy to understand API.